HITOA/vin-engine/README.md

 ## TODO
 - Loading GLTF/GLB (2.0) model.
 (Almost complete)
 - PostProcessing Chain system (Simple way to do postprocessing on a rendetarget, you pass the render target to a post process chain, then it end up with all the effect. you would add post process effect like chain.Add(postprocessmat))

-- Transparency (AlphaCliping Blend Etc) // DONE
-- Transform parent // DONE
-- Bitangent calculation // DONE
-- Profiler // DONE
+- Implementing MIMALLOC for std & new/delete operator overload

 - Proper lighting (Main light with shadow map, Additional light with Eventual shadow map)
 - Cubemap
 - GPU Instancing
 - Clear color controlled by camera
 - Cascade shadow map (Entire fustrum)
 - Frustum culling (Compute shader)

+## Things to considere
+- Better soft shadow algorithm (Better PCF)
+- Vulkan implementation
+- Optimizing more !! (always good)

 ## Source
 A lot of useful source for developing game engine related stuff :